 I’ve put together a quick checklist to help guide you in sourcing out a high-quality protein powder.
 Do your best to find a powder that meets all of the following criteria.
 Take a look at some of my recommended protein powders below.

 - Processed in a way that allows for easy extraction, digestion & absorption of protein + nutrients.
-Keep in mind that it is difficult for our bodies to extract protein from plants-based sources like pea, rice, & hemp protein powders.
+Keep in mind that it is difficult for our bodies to extract protein from plants-based sources like pea, rice & hemp.

 - No fillers, artificial flavours, colours or preservatives.

 - No dairy, gluten, soy, or other ingredients that can irritate your gut and cause inflammation (if you can tolerate dairy, whey protein may be OK for you).
 If you have an intolerance of sensitivity to certain foods, make sure the protein powder you select does not contain them.